Stand Up Paddle (SUP) Boarding for Beginners

 Waves or calm waters for beginner paddleboarders?

 Calm waters and wind-free weather make for a far easier ride when first starting out with this sport.
-Lakes, lochs and reservoirs are the most ideal locations when (metaphorically speaking) dipping your toe in the paddle boarding pool.
+Lakes, lochs and reservoirs are the most ideal locations when, metaphorically speaking, dipping your toe in the paddle boarding pool.
 If a coastal location is your only option for giving paddle boarding a go though, then it's best for newbies to embrace the sea on a still day, when winds are down and there are next to no waves.
-While wind is somewhat vital to gaining momentum when standing up on your paddle board, calm conditions are far better suited to those early stages when you're still mastering the basics.
+While wind is somewhat vital to gaining momentum when standing up on your paddle board, calm conditions are far better suited to those early stages when you're still mastering the basics and finding your balance.
 It's worth noting that should you ever find yourself exposed to a breeze, kneeling on your board is the best technique for maintaining navigational control.
 Returning to your knees will help you steady yourself too!
-And if it suddenly starts blowing a gale, then our top tactic is to lay face down on your board with your paddle trapped beneath your body, leaving your hands free to steer your course forward stroke style.
+And if it suddenly starts blowing a gale, then our top tactic is to lay face down on your board with your paddle trapped beneath your body, leaving your hands free to steer your course by performing forward stroke arm movements.

 Paddle boarding tips for how to balance: kneel, then stand